FAA Sides With AOPA Et Al On Santa Clara 100LL Ban Complaint

 Key Takeaways:

-• The FAA has given the county 30 days to submit a corrective action plan to eliminate the ban on the acquisition, storage, and sale of 100LL fuel at Reid-Hillview Airport (KRHV) and San Martin Airport (E16).
+• The FAA has given the county 30 days to submit a corrective action plan, requiring it to eliminate the 100LL fuel ban and remove the "prohibited exclusive right" of only selling alternative fuels, which unfairly favored certain aircraft types.

 See a mistake?
 Contact us.